Freckles and boobies no objection!

 Amsterdam August 2017: Just a small flashback.
 Last year I was at the annual summit (fancy word for "Top") of THE NEXT WOMEN for the first time; a meeting organized by & for female entrepreneurs and enterprising women.
-At the time, I wrote the column "Entrepreneurial Girls" - a piece to which I received many such nice & cool reactions.
+At the time, I wrote the column "Entrepreneurial Girls" - a piece to which I received many nice & cool reactions.
 From men - and that's always welcome - but mostly from women.
 And given that the moral of my story - among other things - was that women should allow each other their success, I dare to conclude with certainty that this message got across well!

 Enough reason for team PLEIN PUBLIQUE to visit this year's edition too.
 To network a bit, to participate in the "us knows us" game and also just to catch up (yes, we will remain women and we will not deny that).